patricktrainer/patricktrainer.github.io/content/posts/Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne.md

 Planning Time: 0.089 ms
 Execution Time: 0.265 ms
 ```
+Wow!
-Wow!Now let’s try running our original query to find who is closest to us on October 1, 2012 between 7am and 9am and see if this index speeds up:
+Now let’s try running our original query to find who is closest to us on October 1, 2012 between 7am and 9am and see if this index speeds up:
 ```
 EXPLAIN ANALYZE SELECT visitor, visited_at, geocode FROM visits